Ever heard of wet brain?

 A few drinks and one night of bad sleep (alcohol severely disrupts restorative REM sleep) has a domino effect into the rest of your week.
 One week flows into the next, and so on.

-Man men we know were convinced they had clinical depression, only to find out it was just their daily beer or two.
+Tons of guys we know were convinced they had clinical depression, only to find out it was just their daily beer or two.

 Once they stopped, they were good.